dwilding/frogtab/local/README.md

 Use 'frogtab' to manage Frogtab Local and send tasks to Frogtab.

 Usage:
-  frogtab         Send a task to Frogtab, starting Frogtab Local if needed frogtab start   Start Frogtab Local frogtab stop    Stop Frogtab Local frogtab status  Check whether Frogtab Local is running
+  frogtab              Send a task to Frogtab, starting Frogtab Local if needed frogtab start        Start Frogtab Local frogtab stop         Stop Frogtab Local frogtab status       Check whether Frogtab Local is running frogtab find-backup  Display the full location of the Frogtab backup file

-Change/display config:
+Display/change config:
+  frogtab get <setting>
   frogtab set <setting> <value>
-  frogtab get <setting>

 Available settings:
   port                 Port that Frogtab Local runs on
                        (default: 5000)
-  backup-file          Location of the automatic backup of your Frogtab data
+  backup-file          Location of the Frogtab backup file
                        (default: Frogtab_backup.json in the working directory) registration-server  Server that Frogtab uses if you register this device (default: https://frogtab.com/)